Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Introduction

-\end{thm} \begin{remark} We observe that, according to \eqref{eq_intro_principal}, the relative precision of $X_1,\dots,X_k$ does not depend on their order of magnitude.
-In other words, even if, say, $X_1$ is significantly smaller than $\varepsilon$, it is still defined to fairly high relative precision. \end{remark} \begin{remark} The definition of the entries of the matrix $A$ in Theorem~\ref{thm_intro_principal} is motivated by particular applications (see Section~\ref{sec_applications}).
-On the other hand, Theorem~\ref{thm_intro_principal} and Remark~\ref{rem_intro_principal} generalize to a much wider class of matrices; these include, for example, perturbations of $A$, defined via \eqref{eq_intro_principal_matrix}, as well as matrices, whose diagonal entries are of a more general form than \eqref{eq_intro_principal_aj}.
-While such generalizations are straightforward (and are based, in part, on the results of Section~\ref{sec_vectors}), the analysis is somewhat long, and will be published at a later date. \end{remark} The proof of Theorem~\ref{thm_intro_principal} is constructive and somewhat technical (see Section~\ref{sec_analytical}, in particluar, Section~\ref{sec_error}).
-The resulting numerical algorithm for the evaluation of the eigenvector $X$ is described in Sections~\ref{sec_informal}, \ref{sec_detailed}, \ref{sec_short}, and Section~\ref{sec_error_analysis} contains its error analysis.
+\end{thm} \begin{remark} We observe that, according to \eqref{eq_intro_principal}, the relative precision of $X_1,\dots,X_k$ depends only logarithmically on their order of magnitude.
+In other words, even if, say, $X_1$ is significantly smaller than $\varepsilon$, it is still defined to fairly high relative precision. \end{remark}

+\begin{remark} The definition of the entries of the matrix $A$ in Theorem~\ref{thm_intro_principal} is motivated by particular applications (see Section~\ref{sec_applications}).
+On the other hand, Theorem~\ref{thm_intro_principal} and Remark~\ref{rem_intro_principal} generalize to a much wider class of matrices; these include, for example, perturbations of $A$, defined via \eqref{eq_intro_principal_matrix}; matrices whose diagonal entries are of a more general form than \eqref{eq_intro_principal_aj}; banded (not necessarily tridiagonal) matrices, etc. While such generalizations are straightforward (and are based, in part, on the results of Section~\ref{sec_vectors}), the analysis is somewhat involved, and will be published at a later date (see, however, Theorems~\ref{thm_summary_left}, \ref{thm_summary_right} and Corollary~\ref{cor_glue} in Section~\ref{sec_about_errors} below for one such generalization). \end{remark}